forkcms/documentation/01. installation/05. upgrading.md

 ## Release strategy

-Each release has a version number, e.g.: 3.2.7, wherein each number has it own meaning.
-The first number is the super number and indicates which super version it is.
-Since we have performed 3 invasive rewrites of Fork CMS core code, the super number is 3.
+Each release has a version number, e.g.: 4.3.0, wherein each number has it own meaning.
+The first number is the major version, since we have performed 4 invasive rewrites of Fork CMS core code, the major is 4.
-The second number is the major release number; the third number indicates the minor release version.
+The second number is the minor version; the third number indicates the patch version.

-Each time the third number is increased, we call it a minor release.
-All changes in this release will be backwards compatible.
-If the second number increases, it is called a major release.
+Each time the third number is increased, we call it a patch release.
+All changes in this release will be backwards compatible, bugs are fixed but nothing else really happens.
+If the second number increases, it is called a feature release.
+All changes in a feature release are backwards compatible and may also include bugfixes.

+If the first number changes it is a major release.
 This means changes aren't backwards compatible: deprecated methods are removed, database changes may have been made, ...

 ## Upgrading Fork CMS

-**Upgrading a minor version** is easy.
+**Upgrading a patch or minor version** is easy.
 You can simply overwrite the changed files and everything will still work.
 You will, however, need to clear the cache folders.

 The most important cache folders are: `/src/Backend/Cache/CompiledTemplates`, `/src/Backend/Cache/Locale`,  `/src/Backend/Cache/MinifiedCss`, `/src/Backend/Cache/MinifiedJs`, `/src/Frontend/Cache/CachedTemplates`, `/src/Frontend/Cache/CompiledTemplates`, `/src/Frontend/Cache/Locale`, `/src/Frontend/Cache/MinifiedCss`, `/src/Frontend/Cache/MinifiedJs`.
 Alternatively, you can run the tools/remove_cache which automatically cleans these folders.